markpurser/vagrant-mysql-minimal/README.md

 Sets up 64-bit CentOS 7.0 base box, minimal install.
 Uses a bash script to provision MySQL 5.7.18.

+MySQL 5.7.7 or higher is required by Laravel 5.4 if you want to avoid the default string length issue here https://laravel.com/docs/master/migrations#creating-indexes

 Tested using Vagrant 1.8.7 on virtualbox 5.1.22

 ## Installation